 Mr. Alario served as the interim Chief Executive Officer of the Company from November 2019 until June 2020, as Executive Vice Chairman on an interim, short-term basis from June 2020 until October 2020, and previously served as the chief executive officer and as the chairman of another publicly traded company for 12 years.
 Mr. Alario has extensive experience in the oil service business, having worked in that industry for over 30 years.
-Mr. Alario has gained valuable board experience from his tenure as a director of Kirby Corporation, including from his service on its audit committee, as the chairman of its nominating/corporate governance committee, and as lead director.
-Through service in these roles, Mr. Alario has gained extensive experience in assessing the risks associated with various energy industry cycles.
+Mr. Alario has gained valuable board experience from his tenure as a director of Kirby Corporation, including from his service as its lead director and chairman of its Environmental, Social, Governance and Nominating Committee as well as on its audit committee.
+Through service in these roles,

+Mr. Alario has gained extensive experience in assessing the risks associated with various energy industry cycles.